Gastric Bypass Surgery FAQs

 Gastric bypass and other weight-loss surgeries are major, life-changing procedures.
 While weight-loss surgery can help reduce your risk of weight-related health problems — such as type 2 diabetes, high blood pressure, heart disease and sleep apnea — it can also pose major risks and complications.
 You may need to meet certain medical guidelines to qualify for weight-loss surgery.
-You likely will have an extensive screening process to see if you qualify.
+You likely will have an extensive screening process in our New Jersey bariatric clinic to see if you qualify.

 In general, gastric bypass or another weight-loss surgery could be an option for you if:

 - Efforts to lose weight with diet and exercise have been unsuccessful

 - Your body mass index (BMI) is 40 or higher